brianray/mm/README.markdown

 2011); been professionaly developing software for business for 15 years ; and is sick of sub-par Python libraries for creating business spreadsheets.

-The name Marmir name from cabining parts of the names Maura and Miranda, Brian's girls and who this software is deadicated.
+The name Marmir name from parts of the names Maura and Miranda, the author's girls.

 Copyright
 ---------